moira-alert/doc/source/quickstart.rst

 Configuration
 ^^^^^^^^^^^^^

-1. Place configuration file to default location /etc/moira/config.yml
+1. Place configuration file to the default location /etc/moira/config.yml

 You can dive into :doc:`/configuration` syntax on a separate page.